Chart Color Schemes

 Population

-Population growth drivers in Wyong are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Wyong are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-For areas not covered by this data, NSW State Government's SA2-level projections from 2022 with a 2021 base year are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of statistical areas nationwide, with Wyong expected to grow by 558 persons to 2041, reflecting a total increase of 11.0% over these 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends suggest an increase of 563 persons to 2041, reflecting a total increase of approximately 10.1% over the 17-year period in Wyong SA2 based on aggregated SA2-level projections.

 Frequently Asked Questions - Population